-- The target audience can be large scale so craft solutions which will conveniently transfer required message to the user.
+- The target audience can be a large scale so craft solutions that will conveniently transfer the required message to the user.
 Make the visual presentation attractive.

 - Many websites or platforms give the option for a detailed process of buying and delivery.
 Pay special attention to data protection and security.

 - Make the website technically sound so as to support a really large number of users as generally more users are there than the B2B flow.

 - Let the brand presentation be strong and consistent especially in social networks as this will open better marketing opportunities and establish a direct communication with the consumers.

 - Make the design interactive by including animations, illustrations, and characters, easter eggs or funny and engaging videos etc.

 C2C (Customer to Customer)